Skip to main content

 BMRmen=10W+6.25H5A+5Women: BMR=10W+6.25H5A161\text{BMR}_{\text{men}} = 10W + 6.25H - 5A + 5 \quad \text{Women: } \text{BMR} = 10W + 6.25H - 5A - 161

-Where W = weight in kg, H = height in cm, A = age in years.
-Validated against indirect calorimetry.
-Accuracy: ±10% for 80% of general population.
-Best for those without body fat data.
+W = weight in kg, H = height in cm, A = age in years.
+Validated against indirect calorimetry; predicts within ±10% in roughly 80% of adults in normal body composition.
+Best when you don't have a body-fat number.

 BMR=370+21.6×LBM\text{BMR} = 370 + 21.6 \times \text{LBM}

-Where LBM = Weight (kg) × (1 − Body Fat %).
-Best for athletes and those with known body fat.
-Accuracy: ±5% when body fat is accurately measured.
+LBM = Weight (kg) × (1 − Body Fat %).
+Predicts within ±5% when body fat is measured accurately.
+Best for athletes and anyone whose body composition departs from the population average.

 TDEE=BMR×Activity Multiplier\text{TDEE} = \text{BMR} \times \text{Activity Multiplier}